paulwarren/nzde/dict/K/README.md

 >  <b>GREEN</b> ... pitching on a boulder, near my head, he `kea'd' at me with renewed vigour.
 [216] ... ere i could catch him he recovered ... and, flying to a boulder about 200 yards away, gave forth a volley of `keas' which surpassed anything i had ever heard before. <i>(1883,High Alps of NZ,215</i>)

 >  <i>(1946,Journal of the Polynesian Society,55/152</i>) [NOTES: [see above]]

+## Kea

+ <i>n.</i> a junior Scout member; a group of junior scouts.
+[ORIGIN: Maori]

+>  [Hdg] Resurgence in Cub and Kea numbers in Crofton and Ngaio areas ..
+Ngaio Scout Group also runs a Kea Group for six to eight years olds which is also growing in popularity.
+"We've got 15 Keas in the Waikowhai Keas Group at the moment and three are about to move onto Cubs." <i>(May 5, 1999,Norwester,4</i>)

+>  The Keas were at the park for an hour, putting paper and other items into their plastic bags. <i>(Nov 21, 2000,independent Herald (Wellington),10</i>)

+>  Keas, Cubs and Scouts are also held at the centre. <i>(Mar 2008,Northland News,2</i>)